henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 # Motivation

-So it seems like Deja-fu giving you a trade off with "good enough date/time library, that's very lightweight" vs a "complete date/time library that's heavier".
+Deja-fu appears to offer a trade off between a "good-enough date/time library, that's very lightweight" vs a "complete date/time library that's heavier".
 My feeling is that cljc.java-time is not meaningfully heavier and that `light` date/time libraries are often heavy on developer time, bugs or both.